The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Peach trees are grown throughout China and many parts of the plant are used in traditional medicine.
 The timber is reputed to keep away demons and branches were placed at the entrance to houses at New Year for this purpose (this is probably due to the homophone táo ‘to eliminate’).

 Just as in Europe, spring is a favorite time for marriages and as this is the season for peach blossom, they are associated with marriage.
 The fresh complexion of a girl is likened to the blush of a peach.
-A birthday greeting can sometimes be represented as a peach tree on a mountain with bat and waves to give the greeting 寿比 Fú rú dōng hǎi shòu bǐ nán shān 'may your good fortune be as deep as the Eastern Sea and you live as long as the Southern Mountain'.
+A birthday greeting can sometimes be represented as a peach tree on a mountain with bat and waves to give the greeting 寿比 Fú rú dōng hǎi shòu bǐ nán shān 'may your good fortune be as deep as the eastern ocean and may you live as long as the southern mountain'.

 Pear